shovon095/shovon095/README.md

 Dong, X., **Sarker, S.**, & Qian, L. (2022).
 "Integrating Human-in-the-Loop into Swarm Learning for Decentralized Fake News Detection." *Proceedings of the International Conference on Information and Digital Science Technology and Applications (IDSTA 2022)*.

 ### Manuscripts Under Review
-- "Enhancing LLM Fine-Tuning for Text-to-SQL by SQL Quality Measurement" - *Submitted to IJCNN 2024*
-- "Integrating Non-Parametric Attention to Enhance LLM-Based Text-to-SQL Without External Knowledge" - *In preparation*
+- "Learning SQL Correctne: Bayesian Error Localization, Counterfactual Repair, and Policy Optimization" - *In Preparation *

-- "From Tokens to Transitions: A Structured Jensen–Shannon Knowledge Distillation Method for NER" - *In preparation*
+- "From Tokens to Transitions: A Structured Jensen–Shannon Knowledge Distillation Method for NER" - *Submitted to IEEE Transactions on Knowledge and Data Engineering*

 ---